 Albert Einstein, the great physicist, said, “Nothing will benefit human health and increase chances for survival of life on earth as much as the evolution to a vegetarian diet.”

-For those of you who wish to achieve spiritual growth and lead a life of nonviolence and love for all creation, then a vegetarian diet can help you.
-In doing so, you will not only have compassion on the younger members of God’s creation and on other human beings, but you will also have compassion on your own selves.
+For those who wish to achieve spiritual growth and lead a life of nonviolence and love for all creation, then a vegetarian diet can help.
+In doing so, we will not only have compassion on the younger members of God’s creation and on other human beings, but we will also have compassion on our own selves.